 Our own version of Seri Muka kuih harks back to this dessert’s Malaysian roots.
 Accordingly, we hope to add a dash of excitement to this classic recipe by blending some green tea powder into this popular favourite, typically made from santan, eggs, salt, sugar, pandan, kaya, flour and pulut rice.
 After some experimentation, we are pleased to say, it worked beautifully!
 Naysayers and non-believers, you can rest easy, this kuih will rise to meet your expectations.
 Selamat menjamu selera!

-- 3 teaspoons of Fulleaf Tea green tea powder (6 grams)
+- 6 g (3 teaspoons) Fulleaf Tea green tea powder (6 grams)

 - 3 small eggs